radiantearth/stac-spec/static-catalog/README.md

 An `Asset` must have a "product" field that specifies a uri to a JSON file that represents the `Product`.

 Assets contain the metadata that is specific to the format of the asset.
-The asset must state it's format.
+The asset must state its format.
 The Static Catalog does not have specific requirements for participation in the network; the spec of the formats is a downstream concern of the definition of the Static Catalog. e.g. the formats (e.g. "jpg2000", "cog", "laz") is the key into knowing what metadata to expect inside the `Asset`.

+While assets in Catalog APIs can easily represent files that are generated on demand, a static catalog should only list assets that already exist online.
+This increases the reliability and speed of the catalog and makes it easier to fully duplicate or back-up a static catalog.

 Example: